rocksang/Data-Engineering-Notes/README.md

-# Notes of weekly learning from Data Talk Club
+# Welcome to my notes for Data Talk Club DE learning